JoaquimInteresting/rest-api-comment/README.txt

 If you're planning on using your WordPress news website/blog as a Backend, and you're consuming RESTful api, you'll most probably need to **Create comments** and **Reply comments** via REST API.
 This is precisely what this plugin does.

 = Is it secure? =
 Great question!
 For the time being, this plugin just provides the same experience any wordpress site provides by default witch is allowing any one to comment a post requiring basic infos such as: name, email address and the content, without authentication.
-All secure were followed based on the wordpress core code.
+All security was followed based on the wordpress core code.

 = There's a bug, what do I do? =
 Please create a ticket on the [support team](mailto:sopport@appsdabanda.com) or open an issue in [github repository](https://github.com/JoaquimInteresting/rest-api-comment).
 We'll get back to you as soon as possible.